 GSS works in partnership with faculty and staff in departments and schools across the University to facilitate the academic success of all graduate students.
 We offer a continuum of services that supports students' academic achievement from early recruitment stages through final placement.
-Our programs include the Summer Research Opportunity Program for undergraduate students interested in attending U-M; the Summer Institute for incoming Rackham Merit Fellows; and the Alliance for Graduate Education and the Professoriate (AGEP), a program funded by the National Science Foundation to advance underrepresented minority graduate students in the fields of science, technology, engineering and mathematics (STEM).
+Our programs include the Summer Research Opportunity Program (SROP) for undergraduate students interested in attending U-M; the Summer Institute for incoming Rackham Merit Fellows; and the Alliance for Graduate Education and the Professoriate (AGEP), a program funded by the National Science Foundation to advance underrepresented minority graduate students in the fields of science, technology, engineering and mathematics (STEM).

 Graduate Student Affairs (GSA)